vipsyana/AlgoQues/Practice/ReadMe.txt

     "Source Files" filter).

 Practice.cpp
     This is the main application source file.
+Main function entry.
+I will be running test code from this file.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: